sungchun12/iot-python-webapp/README.md

 ![architecture diagram](/documentation/architecture-drawio.png)

 1. Buckets and core infrastructure to kick off the data pipelines.
 Decrypts and re-encrypts private service account keys each build
-2. Streaming real-time data with Dataflow-provided templates written in Java and a custom python cloud function to write to Bigtable
+2. Streaming real-time data with Dataflow-provided templates written in Java and a custom Python cloud function to write to Bigtable
 3. Store and consume data for multiple audiences
 4. The frontend webapp as demonstrated by the gif above!
 Decrypts once to access IoT Core registered devices
 5. Most important part: people worth sharing all this juicy data with